Snake Men

 Image source: He-Man and She-Ra – A Complete Guide to the Animated Adventures

-He does appear in this Powers of Grayskull illustration.
+He appears in this Powers of Grayskull illustration.
 Unfortunately there is no date showing, but this version is a bit different from the final one.
 He has a light brown dragonfly pattern on his back, differently shaped feet, and he holds a short, straight snake staff.
-This may represent an almost-final look for the figure.

 Image Source: The Power and the Honor Foundation/Dark Horse